-Believe it or not, spring is around the corner and I’m so anxious for the new season to arrive, that I’m already thinking about my outdoor planting and landscaping!
-DIY seed bombs are a fun way to get your kids excited about gardening and the best part is that you can make them NOW while it’s still cold out.
-Keeping little ones busy by the end of winter is always a challenge.
-Use your favorite flower seeds and plain ‘ol paper to make seed bombs in any color for easy planting.
-I like to use them as gifts, too (think: Mother’s Day, Easter, and even Earth Day).
+Believe it or not, spring is here.
+We’re thinking about outdoor planting and landscaping.
+DIY seed bombs are a fun way to get your kids into gardening.
+Use your favorite flower seeds and plain ol’ paper to make seed bombs in any color for easy planting.
+We like to use them as gifts, too, for Earth Day or Mother’s Day.

-I used colored cardstock to make my seed bombs, but you can also recycle newspaper or use any other type of paper.
+We used colored cardstock to make our seed bombs, but you can also recycle newspapers or use any other type of paper.
 The paper will be shredded and soaked in water to take on your desired shape with the seeds stuck in the middle.
 When ready to plant, simply throw a seed bomb into the dirt, and wait for water and sunshine to do the rest of the work!

 Want to make your own DIY seed bombs for spring?
-Follow my easy step-by-step directions below.
+Follow our easy step-by-step directions below.